 - Do not “cut off” a tractor trailer in your car.
 Aggressive driving may distract or catch a truck driver off guard.
 Such driving also reduces the available stopping distance for the tractor trailer in the event of an emergency.

 With some accidents, it can be difficult to determine the cause of a semi-truck crash even where the truck hit the auto.
 It takes an experienced team of investigators to determine the cause of a truck car accident.
-As a starting point, the Minnesota State Patrol sends an investigator to evaluate the semi-truck and driver after almost every semi tractor accident in MN.
+As a starting point, the Minnesota State Patrol sends a commercial vehicle investigator to evaluate the semi-truck and driver after almost every semi tractor accident in MN.
 In many cases, particularly if there are serious injuries, the MN State Patrol will also send an accident reconstructionist.
 An accident reconstructionist will measure physical evidence like skid marks and debris, and photograph the collision site.
 They will use these measurements and their engineering knowledge to calculate the speed of the vehicles involved in the collision, the impact forces, and the way the vehicles moved after impact.
 The accident reconstructionist can determine if a vehicle was speeding or failed to yield the right-of-way.
 He or she can also determine if the vehicle could have been slowed or stopped to avoid the collision.

 Our lawyers also work with truck driving (or trucking) experts to determine if either the truck driver and/or the trucking company acted improperly or were negligent.
-The best attorneys for a car hit by a semi will ask the expert to examine the driver logs, gas receipts, schedule, manifest, GPS and onboard data information, and other available information to determine if the truck driver or trucking company violated regulations, industry standards or company standards.
+The best attorneys for a car hit by a semi in MN will ask the expert to examine the driver logs, gas receipts, schedule, manifest, GPS and onboard data information, and other available information to determine if the truck driver or trucking company violated regulations, industry standards or company standards.
 Our semi-truck accident injury attorneys also examine these documents to determine how and why the accident happened.
 In addition, our car accident with truck lawyer will frequently use our own MN investigators and reconstructionists where the Minnesota State Patrol investigation was not conclusive.

 If you are injured in a car after being hit by a truck or semi tractor trailer, call our top Minnesota attorneys for a free consultation.
 Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years of experience successfully representing people injured in car and truck accident injury crashes, including cases where a family member is killed because of a semi truck.
 A truck car accident lawyer will discuss your case with you and explain your rights.
 We are also happy to meet with you at our office or your home.
 Our Minnesota truck semi tractor accident lawyers will meet with you to discuss your case and injuries at our offices in Minneapolis MN, St. Louis Park, Woodbury, and Edina.
-Our lawyers also frequently meet with people after a car accident with a semi truck to discuss cases at their homes in St. Paul, Chanhassen, Chaska, Eden Prairie, Maple Grove, Rogers, Brooklyn Park, Forest Lake, Burnsville, Rogers, Apple Valley, Roseville, Maplewood, and other surrounding cities in Minnesota.
+Our attorneys also frequently meet with people after a car accident with a semi truck to discuss cases at their homes in St. Paul, Chanhassen, Chaska, Eden Prairie, Maple Grove, Rogers, Brooklyn Park, Forest Lake, Burnsville, Rogers, Apple Valley, Roseville, Maplewood, and other surrounding cities in Minnesota.
 There is no obligation on your part, and we always only charge a percentage of what we collect for you.